 Diversify Social Engagement

 Everyone is on social media these days, and it’s tempting to think of it as the main way people interact online.
 This is not the case.
-WordPress has a vibrant blogging community, for instance, where people regularly connect and collaborate.
+Although utilizing things like Twitter marketing services, Facebook posts and Instagram engagement is really important, WordPress has a vibrant blogging community, for instance, where people regularly connect and collaborate.
 If you want to increase your blog’s readership quickly, you need to engage with online communities.
 Like and comment on other blogs you find interesting, subscribe to the most relevant ones, and offer to write guest posts.
 However, don’t forget about social media; it is a powerful form of engagement.

 Expand Your Marketing